 - Georgia Medicaid, Peachcare, and most third party prescription plans are accepted.

 - Take home prescriptions cannot be charged to your hospital bill.
-You will be required to pay at the time they are picked up, or you can have it charged and receive a separate bill from the pharmacy.
+You will be required to pay at the time they are picked up.

 - Medication Therapy Management services are also available upon request.

 - Our pharmacists are available to answer any questions you may have regarding your prescription or over-the-counter medication needs.